Guided Tours

 10. Production of white minerals

-A raw material is produced at the Lippe Plant that very few people know about even though they come into contact with it every day: the patented white mineral CASUL.
+REMONDIS Production produces a raw material here that very few people know about even though they come into contact with it every day: the patented white mineral CASUL.

 Find out more

-The task of the fluidised-bed power station at the Lippe Plant is to make the very most of non-recyclable waste.
+The task of the fluidised-bed furnace at the Lippe Plant is to make the very most of non-recyclable waste.

 Find out more